Cenmrev/V2RayX/README.md

 __YOU SHOULD READ V2RAY'S OFFICIAL INSTRUCTION BEFORE USING V2RAYX!__

-Other V2Ray clients on macOS: [V2RayU](https://github.com/yanue/v2rayu)
+Other V2Ray clients on macOS: [V2RayU](https://github.com/yanue/v2rayu).
+(Not related to or endorsed by authors of this repo.
+USE AT YOUR OWN RISK.)

 ## Download V2RayX